Unparalleled-Calvin/Matrix/README.md

 - Python 3.6+
 - Pandas

-Specify lower bound and upper bound of the matrix size (logarithm to the base 2, 8 and 8 by default) in `test.py`.
+Specify lower bound and upper bound of the matrix size (logarithm to the base 2, both are 8 by default) in `test.py`.

-You can get csv type file (by default) or table like text file in `result.txt` (by deafult).
+You can get csv type file or table like text file in `result.txt` (by deafult).

 ```shell
 # for foreground process